tdiede/barebones-twitter/README.md

 + Get tweets: username or user_id (optional args) => list of tweets (List of TweetType)

 Mutation endpoints are provided as:
-+ Register: username, password => info about user (UserType), AuthPayload
-+ Login: username, password => info about user (UserType), AuthPayload
-+ Logout: (no args) => boolean to show operation successful
 + Post tweet: text, user_id => info about tweet (TweetType)
 + Update tweet: text, tweet_id => info about tweet (TweetType)
 + Delete tweet: tweet_id => boolean to show operation successful
++ Logout: (no args) => boolean to show operation successful

+Both Register and Login endpoints are handled as POST methods, with inputs of username, password => output of JWT token.

 ### > GraphQL Schema
-Here is the list of supported query and mutation fields as API endpoints:
+Here is the list of supported query and mutation fields as API endpoints: (NOTE: Register and Login no longer handled by GraphQL.)
 <br>
 <br>
 <img src="./demo/graphql_query_fields.png" width="300" align="top">